zchee/golang-wiki/ChromeOS.md

 # Introduction
+## EDIT: You dont need to compile from source in dev mode, you can just use the version in crew.
+Also you can use the crostini shell which is rolling out to many devices.

 This tutorial will show you how to install/build/run go on chrome OS.
 I have tested this using a Chromebook Pixel, however I do not have any other types of Chromebooks.
 However, this should work as long as you install the corresponding Linux package for your processor.

 # Requirements